fonoster/routr/docs/configuration/general.md

 Routr supports `tcp`, `udp`, `tls`, `sctp`, `ws`, and `wss` as transport protocols.

-To operate, the server requires of at least one transport protocol.
+The server requires at least one transport protocol.
-To bind a transport protocol to an specific IP address you can use the `spec.transport.bindAddr`, otherwise the `spec.bindAddr` will be use.
+To bind a transport protocol to a specific IP address, you can use the `spec.transport.bindAddr` or more generally `spec.bindAddr`.

 ## Datasource Providers